Posts

 Image

 Regular Liver Function Tests (LFTs) play a crucial role in safeguarding your overall health.
 The liver is responsible for detoxification, metabolism, digestion, and maintaining chemical balance in the body.
 However, liver diseases often progress silently, showing symptoms only when the damage has become significant.
 This makes routine liver testing essential for early detection, effective treatment, and long-term wellness.
 In this detailed blog, we explore why regular LFTs are vital, what they reveal, who needs them, and how they help prevent life-threatening conditions.
+In advanced or complex cases, timely consultation with a liver transplant physician can be critical for evaluating treatment options and improving outcomes.
 Understanding Liver Function Tests (LFTs) Liver Function Tests are a group of blood tests that measure enzymes, proteins, and substances produced or processed by the liver.
-These include: ALT (Alanine Aminotransferase) AST (Aspartate Aminotransferase) ALP (Alkaline Phosphatase) GGT (Gamma-Glutamyl Transferase) Bilirubin (Total & Direct) Albumin Total Protein Any abnormality in thes...
+These include: ALT (Alanine Aminotransferase) AST (Aspartate Aminotransferase) ...

 Liver Transplant Recovery Timeline: Week-by-Week Progress Explained